String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity

 \subsection{Microcanonical ensemble: $S(M,L)$ (Fig.~\ref{fig:s_vs_m_non_uniform})}

 We obtain the entropy of NUHPS by numerical evaluation of the integral in \eqref{eq:entropy_NUS}.
 To study the microcanonical ensemble, we fix the circle length $L$ and then vary the mass of the solutions.
 At a given mass, the configuration with the highest entropy should be the dominant phase.
-In $d=6$ we also consider a phase of free strings, since in this dimension the string ball can puff up and become too weakly self-gravitating.
+In $d=6$ we also consider a phase of almost-free strings, since in this dimension the string ball can puff up and become too weakly self-gravitating.
 In $d=4,5$ the range of the gravitational force is larger and, as we have seen, self-gravity actually gives a positive correction to the entropy so a free-string phase is not relevant unless the mass is very small, as we will discuss shortly.

 In Fig.~\ref{fig:s_vs_m_non_uniform} we take the entropy of the uniform phase as a reference.
-We see that NUHPS bifurcate off the uniform solutions at a large enough value of the mass, and then the uniform and non-uniform phases coexist for lower masses.
-In $d=4,5$ the NUHPS have lower entropy, and thus are subdominant in the microcanonical ensemble.
+We see that NUHPS bifurcate off the uniform solutions at a large enough value of the mass, and then the uniform and non-uniform phases coexist for lower masses.\footnote{For the UHPS in $d=5$ the value of $G_N M/L$ is equal to \eqref{GMd4}, i.e., their mass for fixed $L$ is a constant.
+In Fig.~\ref{fig:s_vs_m_non_uniform} we are naturally assuming that higher-order corrections to the effective theory yield a wider mass range for the UHPS.
+The effects in the entropy will be much smaller than the value of $S-S_U$ for the NUHPS.} In $d=4,5$ the NUHPS have lower entropy, and thus are subdominant in the microcanonical ensemble.